In this post, we’re looking at noise in photography, what causes photo noise, and the steps you can take to avoid taking noisy photos.

 For instance, a full-frame sensor has four times the surface area of a Micro Four Third sensor, capturing four times as much light.
 As a result, you can amplify a full-frame camera’s image four-fold (ISO400) and still end up with an image comparable to the best possible Micro Four Thirds image.
 Read Camera Sensor Sizes Compared.

 You can remove photo noise using noise reduction software.
 Historically, noise reduction removed photo noise and detail and, as a cure, was sometimes worse than the disease.

 But the latest AI noise reduction applications are extremely impressive, as shown in the example below.

 Read Best noise reduction software applications for more information.

 Get Discounts on Photo Editing Software

 Subscribe to my weekly newsletter and be notified of deals and discounts on photography software from ON1, Adobe, Luminar, and more.
 Spam Promise: Just one email a week, and there’s an unsubscribe link on every email.

-Noise is ever present in photos.
-But so long your camera gets enough light, the Noise will be negligible to invisible.
-But, if you’re shooting in poor light and you must use a higher ISO to produce a sufficiently bright photo, your camera will amplify your photo’s image and Noise in equal measure.
+Photo noise is ever present, but so long your camera gets enough light, photo noise will be negligible to invisible.
+However, if you’re shooting in poor light and must use a higher ISO to produce a sufficiently bright photo, your camera will amplify your photo’s brightness and noise in equal measure.

 Thus, to avoid taking noisy photos, you must ensure your sensor gets all the light it needs by taking pictures in good light and with a suitably slow shutter speed.
-And if that’s not practical, you can invest money in faster and brighter large-aperture lenses and/or a camera with a larger sensor.
+And if neither is practical, you can increase your camera’s light intake using large aperture lenses or choose a camera with a larger sensor.

-But if the damage is done and you have a noisy photo to fix, the best noise reduction applications, such as Topaz Denoise AI, can perform miracles and are vastly more affordable than a hardware upgrade.
+But suppose the damage is done, and you have a noisy photo to fix.
+In that case, the best noise reduction software applications can perform miracles and are vastly more affordable than a camera or lens upgrade.